Practicum for Civic Leadership

 Trinity-Pawling wants students to learn how to think using a multi-disciplined approach to address a problem.
 Working collaboratively to understand an issue, learning how to give an oral presentation both as part of a group and as an individual, as well as learning how to ask the right questions when confronted with a challenge are critical 21st century skills.
 The three pronged multi-dimensional Practicum introduces every student to these learning challenges.

 The students select from a broad range of interdisciplinary course offerings and pair up with two teachers (one from each discipline) on a project that requires using the tools from both disciplines.
 Students are also encouraged to design their own projects.
 Each year’s Winter Project is reported on the student’s transcript as a number grade and given two academic credits.
+Read more about the offerings in our course catalog.

 Read more about Winter Projects in the Spring 2016 Trinity-Pawling Magazine: